 The Teton mountain range borders beautiful eastern Idaho and western Wyoming.
 With Grand Teton towering at 13, 775 ft the area is full of amazing scenery and jaw-dropping views.
 Jackson, WY is on the east and the towns of Victor and Driggs, ID are on the west.
 With Yellowstone and Grand Teton National Parks close by this is a bucket list trip for sure with plenty to do for non-riding family members.

-When Tony invited us to come and check out the riding in the area we jumped at the opportunity!
-The Teton’s beauty, expansive trail networks and smaller crowds make the area an attractive destination in the west.
+The Teton’s beauty, expansive trail networks, and smaller crowds make the area an attractive destination in the west.
 Even with the forest fires and smoke engulfing the area, the riding and community did not disappoint.

 Mountain Bike the Tetons Executive Director Tony Ferlisi on the freshly updated (reroute) Mail Cabin trail.